 - 1976: The Democratic National Convention was held in our Imperial Ballroom conference room.

 - 1979: In January, the Sheraton Corporation acquired the hotel and renamed it Sheraton Center Hotel & Towers, making it the largest hotel in the entire Sheraton Brand at the time.

 - 1988: Elizabeth Taylor and Liza Minnelli attended a benefit at the Sheraton Centre honoring Michael Jackson and his contributions to the United Negro College Fund.

 - 1990: The hotel underwent a multi-million dollar renovation positioning the property as the city’s premiere meeting and business traveler hotel.

 - 1992: The Sheraton Center Hotel & Towers underwent a $192 million renovation and became the Sheraton New York Hotel & Towers.

-Today, the grounds and staff of the Sheraton New York Times Square Hotel are better than they’ve ever been, a true reflection of Midtown.
-With over 1,781 spacious accommodations and 59,000 square feet of NYC meeting space, featuring modern layouts, rich color tones and contemporary design elements, our chic Times Square hotel can turn your trip into a timeless adventure!
+Today, the grounds and staff of Sheraton New York Times Square Hotel are better than they’ve ever been, a true reflection of Midtown.
+With over 1,781 spacious accommodation and 59,000 square feet of NYC meeting space, featuring modern layouts, rich color tones and contemporary design elements, our chic Times Square hotel can turn your trip into a timeless adventure!